SaschaWillems/Vulkan/README.md

 - [Open Asset Import Library](https://github.com/assimp/assimp)
 - [Tiny obj loader](https://github.com/syoyo/tinyobjloader)

-And a huge thanks to the Vulkan Working Group, Vulkan Adivsory Panel, the fine people at LunarG and everyone from the different IHVs that helped me get the examples up and working on their hardware!
+And a huge thanks to the Vulkan Working Group, Vulkan Advisory Panel, the fine people at LunarG and everyone from the different IHVs that helped me get the examples up and working on their hardware!

 ## Attributions
 - Cubemap used in cubemap example by [Emil Persson(aka Humus)](http://www.humus.name/)